graviscalar/langchain-examples/ollama/README.md

 ## Introduction

-Examples of using Langchain with Ollama and Llama3.2 model.
+Examples of using Langchain with Ollama, Llama3.2 model and Gemma 3.
 Ollama allows you to run open-source large language models, such as Llama 3.2, locally.
 Learn more about Ollama integration on the LangChain [website](https://python.langchain.com/docs/integrations/chat/ollama/).